A Pre-Infall Magellanic Analog-Corona and Stream formation in the \textsc{HESTIA} cosmological simulations: Methodology

 The \textsc{Hestia} project consists of a suite of constrained cosmological zoomed-in simulations designed to reproduce the local universe with high fidelity \citep{Libeskind+2020}.
 Low resolution, dark-matter only simulations are run with initial conditions constrained by the observed peculiar velocity of nearby galaxies, groups, and clusters to accurately simulate the local cosmography.
+These constraints operate on scales of several Mpc and encode the large-scale tidal field of the local universe, while allowing the small-scale structure (e.g., dwarf galaxies and their interactions) to arise stochastically within that tidal environment.

 Halo pairs that resemble the Local Group are identified and then selected for higher-resolution magneto-hydrodynamical simulation runs using \textsc{Arepo} \citep{springel+2010, weinberger+2020}, with baryonic physics following the \textsc{Auriga} galaxy formation model \citep{grand+2017}.
+This includes prescriptions for star formation, supernova \& AGN feedback, metal enrichment, and radiative cooling.
+Post-processing of the simulations output for halo/subhalo/galaxy identification was performed by the \textit{Amiga} Halo Finder.
+Post-processing includes the identification of halos, subhalos, and galaxies using AHF, allowing us to trace both the dark matter and baryonic evolution of each system.\footnote{\textsc{Ahf} is publicly available at \url{http://popia.ft.uam.es/AHF/index.html}}, with bulk baryonic properties computed, as well as merger trees and halo growth data at each redshift \citep{knollmann+2009}.\footnote{In addition to \textsc{Ahf}, friends-of-friends (FOF) catalogs were used, exclusively for Black Hole seeding in the galaxy formation model.} The simulations adopt a Planck 2014 cosmology with parameters: $\sigma_8=0.83$, $H_0 = 100h$ km s$^{-1}$ Mpc$^{-1}$ where $h=0.677$, $\Omega_M = 0.270$ and $\Omega_b = 0.048$, see \citet{Libeskind+2020}.

-This includes prescriptions for star formation, supernova and AGN feedback, metal enrichment, and radiative cooling.\footnote{In addition to the friends-of-friends (FOF), post-processing of the simulation output was performed by the publicly available \textit{Amiga} halo finder \citep{knollmann+2009}, which can be found at \url{http://popia.ft.uam.es/AHF/index.html}.} The zoom-in regions achieve a mass resolution of $\sim 2\times10^4$ M$_{\odot}$ and a spatial resolution of $\sim 220$ pc for the gas cells, within a total zoomed-in simulated box size of $\sim 3.5$ Mpc, allowing us to resolve detailed circumgalactic structures such as the warm corona and tidally stripped neutral gas at unprecedented precision.
+The zoom-in regions of the three highest resolution runs are populated with $8192^3$ effective particles within two overlapping $3.7$ Mpc spheres centered on either main $z=0$ LG member.
+A mass resolution of $\sim 2\times10^4$ M$_{\odot}$ and a spatial resolution of $\sim 220$ pc for the gas cells is achieved, allowing us to resolve detailed circumgalactic structures such as the warm corona and tidally stripped neutral gas at unprecedented precision within the appropriate cosmographic environment.
+Furthermore, due to the relatively large zoom-in region, dozens of ``field" dwarfs are simultaneously simulated alongside the main LG members and their dwarf satellites.